LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 ``Controller``
 ^^^^^^^^^^^^^^

-In ASP.NET, we'll organize controller code into the provided ``controller`` directory.
+In ASP.NET, we'll organize controller code into the provided ``Controllers`` directory.
-Remember when we mentioned that the framework works by convention over configuration?
-In the case of ASP.NET, some tools may depend on us following the convention.
+Some tools may depend on us following the convention of the MVC design pattern, so it is important to put our controller code in this directory.
 If you want to change something about the provided structure, be sure to double check the documentation to make sure a tool does not depend on you following it!

 To designate a given class as a controller within the ASP.NET framework, we extend the ``Controller`` class.
-The `Controller class <https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.controller?view=aspnet-mvc-5.2>`_ provides us with the necessary members and methods to manage traffic between the three components in our MVC application.
+The `Controller class <https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controller?view=aspnetcore-3.1>`_ provides us with the necessary members and methods to manage traffic between the three components in our MVC application.

 .. sourcecode:: csharp